Open OnDemand

 We recommend you familiarise yourself with the use of Conda and R by going to the R application page.
 You will then need to prepare your Conda environment by first connecting to the login node using SSH (see the Getting started guide for advice on doing this).

-The anaconda-setup command will only need to be run the first time you load anaconda3/personal.
-The name after "-n" is a unique name for this environment.
-Once that completes and other packages can be installed via Anaconda.
+The name after "-n" is a unique name for this environment, you can set this to whatever you see fit.
+Once that completes, you can install any other packages you may need.
 This environment can then be activated with:

-Users should not install packages using package.install as this may lead to conflicts.
+Users should not install packages using install.packages or Cran as this may lead to conflicts, instead use Conda to install them.

 Once all packages have been install OOD can be started.